Fat embolism syndrome: History

 In 1861, Zenker first reported on the autopsy findings of fat droplets found in the lungs of a railway worker who died due to severe thoraco-abdominal crush injury.
 In 1873, Bergmann diagnosed fat embolism clinically in a patient with fractured femur.
 In 1970, Gurd defined the characteristics of this phenomenon.
 Gurd later modified the fat embolism criteria together with Wilson, thus producing Gurd and Wilson's criteria for fat embolism syndrome in 1974.
 In 1983, Schonfeld suggested a scoring system for the diagnosis of fat embolism syndrome.
 In 1987, Lindeque proposed another scoring system that diagnose fat embolism syndrome by using respiratory changes alone.
 However, none of them have become universally accepted in the medical community.

+In 1978, Formula One racing driver Ronnie Peterson died from FES, after sustaining multiple fractures in a racing accident.

 In 2015, Singaporean couple Pua Hak Chuan and Tan Hui Zhen were charged with the abuse and murder of Annie Ee Yu Lian, who died due to multiple physical abuses which lasted for eight months before her death.
 The cause of death was revealed to be acute fat embolism, which resulted from the blunt force impact caused by the beatings, which led to the fatty tissue entering the bloodstream and eventually entering the blood vessels in the lungs, which led to a blockage and cut off the circulation of oxygenated blood and led to Ee's death by respiratory and cardiac failure.
 Two years later, for reduced charges of voluntarily causing grievous hurt with a weapon, Tan was sentenced to 16 years and six months in jail while Pua received 14 years' imprisonment and 14 strokes of the cane.